simsam8/INF264-project1/report.md

 For calculating performance, I used the metric accuracy_score from sklearn.
 It is used in both validation and testing.

-The program was runned 5 times, test results can be found at the end of this section.
+The program was run 5 times, test results can be found at the end of this section.
 I choose to leave out the cross validation results for each possible model in the report.
 These results can be found by running the program with the given seed of the run.